Unified Characterization and Precoding for Non-Stationary Channels: Problem Statement

 Precoding at the transmitter is investigated in the literature and is relatively tractable when the wireless channel is stationary, by employing the gamut of linear algebraic and statistical tools to ensure interference-free communication \cite{Cho2010MIMObook,fatema2017massive,CostaDPC1983}.
 However, there are many instances, in modern and next Generation propagation environments such as mmWave, V2X, and massive-MIMO networks, where the channel is statistically non-stationary \cite{wang2018survey,huang2020general,mecklenbrauker2011vehicular} (the distribution is a function of time).
 This leads to sub-optimal and sometimes catastrophic performance even with state-of-the-art precoding \cite{AliNS0219} due to two factors: a) the time-dependence of the channel statistics, and b) the existence of interference both jointly and independently across multiple dimensions (space (users/ antennas), frequency or time) in communication systems that leverage multiple degrees of freedom (\eg MU-MIMO, OFDM, OTFS \cite{OTFS_2018_Paper}).
 This necessitates a unified characterization of the statistics of wireless channels that can also incorporate time-varying statistics, and novel precoding algorithms warrant flat-fading over the higher-dimensional interference profiles in non-stationary channels.
-Our solution to the above addresses a challenging open problem in the literature \cite{2006MatzOP} : ``how to decompose non-stationary channels into independently fading sub-channels (along each degree of freedom) and how to precode using them", which is central to both characterizing channels and minimizing interference.
+Our solution to the above addresses a challenging open problem in the literature \cite{2006MatzOP}\footnote{This work is funded by the Air Force Research Laboratory Visiting Faculty Research Program (SA10032021050367), Rome, New York, USA.} : ``how to decompose non-stationary channels into independently fading sub-channels (along each degree of freedom) and how to precode using them", which is central to both characterizing channels and minimizing interference.

 Unlike stationary channels, the second order statistics of non-stationary channels are 4-dimensional, as they are functions of both time-frequency and delay-Doppler dimensions\footnote{Second order statistics of stationary channels depend only on the delay-Doppler (2-D) and hence can be extracted as a degenerate case of the non-stationary channel model, when its time-frequency dependence is constant.} \cite{MATZ20111}.
 The core of our wireless channel characterization method, is the decomposition of this 4-dimensional channel kernel into 2-dimensional eigenfunctions that are jointly orthogonal across these dimensions, using a generalization of Mercer's Theorem to high-dimensional and asymmetric kernels.
 Unlike recent literature that only partially characterize the non-stationary channel using a select few local statistics~\cite{2018PMNS, bian2021general}, these eigenfunctions are used to extract any second-order statistics of the non-stationary channels that completely characterizes its distribution.
 Since any wireless channel model (\eg deterministic, stationary, frequency flat or selective) can be extracted from the general non-stationary channel kernel, the extracted eigenfunctions lead to a unified method to characterize the statistics of any wireless channel.